lindleyw/autonav/readme.txt

      imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
+     exclude="3,5"   Excludes pages with ID 3 and 5 from the list (with display="list")

 Parameters not specified will be taken from the values set in the WordPress admin panel.